Create a Plan

 - Give a trusted member of your network a key to your home.

-- Agree upon a system with your network to signal for help if phones and electricity are not working.
+- Agree upon a system with your network to signal for help if phones, electricity and internet/networks are not working.

 - Show others how to handle your child’s wheelchair or other equipment.